 The Privacy Commissioner issues codes of practice, which may modify or apply the information privacy principles to any specified information, agency, activity, industry, profession, or calling (or class of such thing).
-Codes of practice are disallowable instruments but not legislative instruments and are enforceable through the Privacy Commissioner's investigation and complaints process and proceedings in the Human Rights Review Tribunal.
+Codes of practice are disallowable instruments and are enforceable through the Privacy Commissioner's investigation and complaints process and proceedings in the Human Rights Review Tribunal.